ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 ## Key and Context Handling

-The secret key MUST be at least 16 bytes long.
-Keys shorter than 16 bytes MUST be rejected.
+The secret key MUST be at least SIVLEN bytes long.
+Keys shorter than SIVLEN bytes MUST be rejected.
 Implementations SHOULD validate that the key does not consist of repeated patterns (e.g., identical first and second halves) as a best practice.